two-heart/dumpling-artifact-evaluation/README.md

 For your convenience, we provide a docker-compose setup that takes care of fetching the relevant repos, installing dependencies, and building the components.
 As such, you only need to install docker with docker-compose.
-Our modification are organized as patches that will be automatically applied during the docker building.
+Our modifications are organized as patches that will be automatically applied during the docker building.

 The procedure for the initial build starts from [here](#getting-code-and-initial-requirements) while the commands to replicate our results are [here](#evaluation).

 ### Citation